-At startup in the Main Menu, the cursor will be positioned on the MANUAL menu item.
+At startup the cursor will be on the MANUAL position.

-To maneuver through the menu items, use the 🔛 or the 💴 keys to move the cursor to the desired menu item.
+To maneuver through the Menu items, use the or the keys to move the cursor to one of the menu items.

-Both keys will move the cursor.
-One key moves the cursor in a forward direction, and the other in a reverse direction.
+Both keys move the cursor.
+One does it in a forward direction and the other is in a reverse direction.

 Once the cursor is on the desired menu item, pressing "ENTER" will activate that item.

-To access the upper functions on the keypad, first press the "SHIFT" key followed by the desired upper function key sequentially.
+To access the upper functions on the keypad first press the "SHIFT" key followed by the desired function key.